-This section outlines the structure of a Community Rights law and also provides basic legal drafting information.
+The following section outlines the structure of a Community Rights law and also provides basic legal drafing information.
 This document is providing general legal information, and not legal advice, and it should not be taken as legal advice.
-Consult a lawyer. [but be aware that most lawyers are also hesitant to advise to go outside the "box of allowable remedies".]
+Consult a lawyer.
+However, be aware that most lawyers hesitate to advise going outside the "box of allowable remedies."